kanishka-linux/kawaii-player/README.md

 **Minimum Dependencies on GNU/Linux:**

-python3 {Main Language, version 3.5+}
+1. python3 {Main Language, version 3.5+}

-python-pyqt5 {Main GUI Builder, version 5.5+}
+2. python-pyqt5 {Main GUI Builder, version 5.5+}

-python-pillow {For Image Processing}
+3. python-pillow {For Image Processing}

-python-beautifulsoup4 {For scrapping webpage}
+4. python-beautifulsoup4 {For scrapping webpage}

-python-lxml {Internal parser used in beautifulsoup4 for advance features}
+5. python-lxml {Internal parser used in beautifulsoup4 for advance features}

-python-pycurl (or curl or wget alternative) {Main library for fetching web pages}
+6. python-pycurl (or curl or wget alternative) {Main library for fetching web pages}

-pytaglib or mutagen (required for Tagging of audio files)
+7. pytaglib or mutagen (required for Tagging of audio files)

-sqlite3 (for managing local music and video database, Addons are not managed by it.
+8. sqlite3 (for managing local music and video database, Addons are not managed by it.
 Addons are managed using files.)

-mpv or mplayer. (for playing media)
+9. mpv or mplayer. (for playing media)

-ffmpegthumbnailer(Thumbnail Generator for Local Files)
+10. ffmpegthumbnailer(Thumbnail Generator for Local Files)

 **For extra features such as Youtube support, torrent streaming, MPRIS D-Bus support, desktop notifications and HTTPS:**

-libtorrent-rasterbar {For Torrent Streaming Support}
+1. libtorrent-rasterbar {For Torrent Streaming Support}

-python3-libtorrent (for Ubuntu)
+2. python3-libtorrent {in case python3 bindings for libtorrent are not included in libtorrent-rasterbar}

-youtube-dl {for YouTube Support}
+3. youtube-dl {for YouTube Support}

-python3-dbus {for MPRIS DBus support}
+4. python3-dbus {for MPRIS DBus support}

-libnotify {required for Desktop Notification}
+5. libnotify {required for Desktop Notification}

-curl or wget {In case pycurl doesn't work}
+6. curl or wget {In case pycurl doesn't work}

-openssl {for enabling HTTPS}
+7. openssl {for enabling HTTPS}

-ffmpeg {for extracting and converting subtitles}
+8. ffmpeg {for extracting and converting subtitles}

-xvfb {for using the application in headless mode}
+9. xvfb {for using the application in headless mode}

 **Dependencies installation in Arch for pyqt5 version.**